apache/openwhisk/docs/intra-concurrency.md

 # limitations under the License.
 #
 -->
-# Concurrency
+# Intra Instance Concurrency

-Concurrency in actions can improve container reuse, and may be beneficial in cases where:
+Concurrency within a container instance of an actions can improve container reuse, and may be beneficial in cases where:

 * your action can tolerate multiple activations being processed at once
 * you can rely on external log collection (e.g. via docker log drivers or some decoupled collection process like fluentd)